jeff-hykin/431-Creative/README.md

 These are some of the major dependencies used for the development of this application:
 - [Express](https://expressjs.com/) - web framework for Node.js
 - [React](https://reactjs.org/) - front-end development framework
+- [ReactRouter](https://reacttraining.com/react-router/) - routing for the React application
 - [Parcel](https://parceljs.org/) - fast, minimal configuration web application bundler
 - [Travis CI](https://travis-ci.org/) - CI/CD tool
 - [StandardJS](https://standardjs.com/) - the JavaScript Standard Style that we will be using